 - … and many more!

-The easiest way is to simply download the
+The easiest way to start WebGoat is to use Docker.

 Or read more here.